by Bruce Dunlavy

 The second threat to democracy now appearing is a call first heard at significant volume in 2010, namely, to repeal the Seventeenth Amendment.
 That amendment changed the way U.S. Senators are chosen.
 The Constitution originally called for them to be selected by State legislatures, and the amendment (effective in 1913) required that they be elected by popular vote.
 The call for repeal counts among its supporters Senators Mike Lee (R-UT), Jeff Flake (R-AZ), and Ted Cruz (R-TX), as well as former governors Rick Perry of Texas and Mike Huckabee of Arkansas.
 Project REDMAP has helped Republicans gain complete control of 32 State legislatures.
 With 34, they could begin the process of repeal, and with 38 they could complete it.
 The result would be a permanent House majority along with an overwhelming Senate majority of 76 members, effectively making the United States a one-party nation.

 Fortunately, there is strong opposition to this menace, and it is bipartisan.
-An amicus brief supporting the plaintiffs in Gill has been submitted by Republican governors John Kasich and Arnold Schwarzenegger as well as Senators John McCain, Robert Dole, and Richard Lugar, among others.
+In the immediate case, Gill, an amicus brief supporting the plaintiffs has been submitted by Republican governors John Kasich and Arnold Schwarzenegger, as well as Senators John McCain, Robert Dole, and Richard Lugar, among others.
 Prominent Democrats, of course, have filed such briefs as well, along with bipartisan groups of current and former State legislators and current and former Members of Congress.
 Two Wisconsin legislators – a Republican and a Democrat – are on a lecture tour explaining what the case is about and what the stakes are.
 You can read/hear their story as revealed in an NPR broadcast from September 29, 2017.

 There is yet another potential harm that comes from excessive partisan gerrymandering.
 The party doing the redistricting will usually be driven further towards its extreme faction.
 This can be seen in the case of Republican incumbents in safe districts who fear a primary-election challenge from the right-wing “base.”
 These incumbents must tack a harder course themselves, because primary elections generally draw each party’s most fundamental voters, seeking the most extreme candidate.
 Many incumbents fear being “primaried,” and – as the recent Republican Senatorial primary in Alabama shows – with good reason.